Hyper-resolution satellite-based surface soil moisture over the continental United States

 SMAP-HydroBlocks (SMAP-HB) is a hyper-resolution satellite-based surface soil moisture product at 30-m resolution over the continental United States (2015-2019).
 This dataset combines microwave satellite remote sensing, hyper-resolution land surface model, radiative transfer modeling, machine learning, and in-situ observations to obtain hydrologically consistent soil moisture estimates of the top 5-cm of the soil.

-Our approach is built upon HydroBlocks, a hyper-resolution land surface model that leverages the repeating spatial patterns over the landscape by implementing a hierarchical clustering algorithm to define its mesh (Chaney et al., 2020).
+Our approach is built upon HydroBlocks, a hyper-resolution land surface model that leverages the spatial patterns over the landscape by implementing a hierarchical clustering algorithm to define its mesh.
 HydroBlocks groups the fine-scale drivers of the landscape spatial heterogeneity (e.g., 30-m land cover, soil properties, topography data) into complex tiles/clusters of similar hydrologic behavior.
 This clusters are called Hydrologic Response Units (HRUs).
-By simulating hydrological processes with clusters/HRUs instead of regular grids, HydroBlocks yields an effective 30-m spatial resolution while leveraging the complex physics of land surface models and reducing the system’s dimensionality and computational requirements.
+By physically simulating hydrological processes with clusters/HRUs instead of regular grids, HydroBlocks yields an effective 30-m spatial resolution while leveraging the complex physics of land surface models and reducing the system’s dimensionality and computational requirements.

-To develop the SMAP-HydroBlocks dataset, we coupled HydroBlocks model with a Tau-Omega Radiative Transfer Model (HydroBlocks-RTM) to simulate the soil surface brightness temperature, and we merged it with the NASA’s Soil Moisture Active-Passive (SMAP) L3 Enhanced 9-km brightness temperature product (SMAP L3E).
+To develop the SMAP-HydroBlocks dataset, we coupled HydroBlocks model with a Tau-Omega Radiative Transfer Model (HydroBlocks-RTM) to simulate the soil surface brightness temperature (as we would observed it from satellites).
+We merged it with the NASA’s Soil Moisture Active-Passive (SMAP) L3 Enhanced 9-km brightness temperature product (SMAP L3E).
 For merging cluster-based model and grid-based satellite data we developed a cluster-based spatial Bayesian scheme (Vergopolan et al., 2020).
 We parameterized this merging scheme by regionalizing relationships extracted from satellite, models, and in-situ soil moisture observations using machine learning (Vergopolan et al., 2021).
 With the fused brightness temperature, the inverse HydroBlocks-RTM model is applied to retrieve the SMAP-HydroBlocks (SMAP-HB) soil moisture estimates.

 SMAP-HydroBlocks long-term and annual climatology at 30-m resolution are shown in the interactive visualization below.
 As a note, data is best shown in chrome and firefox browsers; otherwise, spatial resolution may be degraded.